 Links to the guides for the content listed are available in the left column.

 ERIC (Educational Resources Information Center) is the world's most widely used index to educational-related literature.
-Established in 1966, ERIC is supported by the U.S. Department of Education's Office of Educational Research and Improvement and is administered by the U.S. National Library of Education (NLE).
+Established in 1966, ERIC is supported by the U.S. Department of Education's Institute of Education Sciences.

-ERIC is the largest education database in the world-containing over 1.5 million records of journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books.
+ERIC is the largest education database in the world-containing over 1.8 million records of journal articles, research reports, conference papers, dissertations and books.

 The Education Database gives users access to over 1,090 top educational publications, including more than 800 of the titles in full text.
 There are more than 2.2 million records to-date, nearly 8,000 of which are dissertations and theses.
 Approximately 75% of the publications included in this database are scholarly journals.